Nord Stream 2: Last piece of gas pipeline is in place | DW | 06.09.2021

 Engineers have welded together the final piece of piping of the controversial conduit, operators say.
 Gas supply to Germany is expected to begin in October.

-Nord Stream 2 bypasses Ukraine and the Baltic states as well as Poland to deliver natural gas to Germany, a route that critics charge makes the pipeline a 'dangerous political weapon'
+Nord Stream 2 bypasses Ukraine and the Baltic states, as well as Poland, to deliver natural gas to Germany

 Construction on the controversial Nord Stream 2 natural gas pipeline took a major step to completion Monday.